BIOL 4444 Climate Change and Plants

 BIOL 2214 Plants for People

 Plants are the mainstay of traditional and modern-day societies.
-This course investigates the origins of economically valuable plants and describes their structure, cultivation, preparation, and uses.
+This course will investigate the origins of economically valuable plants and will describe their structure, cultivation, preparation and uses

 BIOL 2213 Environmental Science

 An examination of our environment and the myriad factors that affect its quality.
 Important ecological concepts are introduced and our roles and responsibilities regarding current environmental issues are examined.
 The field is highly interdisciplinary, integrating information from many areas, including biology, chemistry, geography, sociology and engineering.